 CERT may be utilized.
-If situation involves a student, the Residence Life Student Crisis Plan becomes the guiding document.
+If the situation involves a student, the Residence Life Student Crisis Plan becomes the guiding document.
+The Title IX Coordinator should be notified of the incident.

 - a.
 Obtain all facts pertaining to the situation/interview witnesses. - b.
 Involve appropriate university officials for further investigation, discipline, referral to law enforcement authorities, or other action. - c.
-Work directly with the Communications Office regarding information dissemination and media contacts.
-The Communications Office will decide the best mode of contact of students, constituents, and employees (web, email, social media, voicemail, written letter). - d.
+Work directly with the Communications office regarding information dissemination and media contacts.
+Communications staff will decide the best mode of contact of students, constituents, and employees (web, email, social media, voicemail, written letter, etc.). - d.
 Consider the need to hold all-campus employee meetings. - e.
 Develop plan to facilitate rebuilding/strengthening of the University community.